 USS Baltimore SSN-704: A Marvel of Naval Engineering

 The USS Baltimore SSN-704, a nuclear-powered attack submarine of the Los Angeles class was built by the Electric Boat Division of General Dynamics Corporation, in Groton, Connecticut.
-Its construction commenced on January 25, 1980.
+Its construction commenced on February 24, 1980.
 It was launched on July 24, 1982.
-This submarine was named after the city of Baltimore in Maryland to honor its history and significant contributions to the United States Navy.
+This submarine was named after the city of Baltimore, Maryland to honor its history and significant contributions to the United States Navy.

 One notable aspect of the USS Baltimore was its state-of-the-art technology and capabilities.
-With a reactor on board, this submarine could operate underwater for periods without surfacing.
-Its sleek design allowed it to remain undetected while carrying out missions such as intelligence gathering, anti-submarine warfare, and precise strikes against enemy targets.
-Armed with torpedoes and Tomahawk cruise missiles the USS Baltimore possessed a capability.
+With a nuclear reactor on board, this submarine could operate underwater for extended periods without surfacing.
+Its sleek design allowed it to remain undetected while carrying out missions such as intelligence gathering, anti-submarine warfare, and precision strike operations.
+Armed with torpedoes and Tomahawk cruise missiles launched through its torpedo tubes, the USS Baltimore possessed a formidable combat capability.

 As a member of the Los Angeles class submarines the USS Baltimore belonged to one of the most successful submarine groups in U.S. Navy history.
 These submarines were specifically designed to replace the aging Sturgeon class submarines which were primarily focused on submarine warfare.
-Equipped with state-of-the-art sonar systems and silent propulsion, these submarines effectively engaged enemy submarines.
-The USS Baltimore's contribution to this class further solidified the Navy's supremacy in warfare.
+Equipped with advanced sonar systems and quieting technologies, these submarines effectively engaged enemy submarines and surface targets.
+The USS Baltimore's contribution to this class further solidified the Navy's supremacy in undersea warfare.

-On January 24, 1986, a ceremony was held at Groton, Connecticut Naval Submarine Base New London for the commissioning of the USS Baltimore.
+On January 24, 1986, a ceremony was held at Naval Submarine Base New London in Groton, Connecticut for the commissioning of the USS Baltimore.
 This event marked its entry into service within the U.S. Navy.
-Naval officers, dignitaries, and families of the crew attended this momentous occasion where they witnessed firsthand how this ship transformed from a construction project into a fully operational warship.
+Naval officers, dignitaries, and families of the crew attended this momentous occasion where they witnessed firsthand how this vessel transformed from a construction project into a fully operational warship.
 The commissioning served as a symbol of the Navy's unwavering dedication to maintaining a submarine force capable of protecting national interests.

 USS Baltimore SSN 704: A Technological Marvel of the Seas